 The phrase “underlying cause” has a specific definition being “the disease or injury that initiated the train of events directly leading to death.”

 A pre-existing condition which may have contributed to a person sadly dying of Covid-19 is not an “underlying cause” of death.

 After we published this fact check, we contacted GB News and David Davis to request corrections regarding the claims they each made.

 GB News did not respond.

 David Davis did not correct his claim on Twitter.

 We also submitted a complaint about GB News to Ofcom.
-After assessing this Ofcom did not pursue an investigation and has not provided details of how this decision was reached.
+After assessing this, Ofcom did not pursue an investigation.

 It’s not good enough.